kharchenkolab/pagoda2/README.md

 ```
 docker run -p 8787:8787 docker.io/barkasn/pagoda2
 ```
 The first time you run the command it will download several images so make sure that you have fast internet access setup.
-You can then point your browser to http://localhost:8787/ to get an Rstudio environment with pagoda2 (and conos) installed.
+You can then point your browser to http://localhost:8787/ to get an Rstudio environment with pagoda2 (and conos) installed (log in using credentials rstudio/pass).
 Explore the docker [--mount option](https://docs.docker.com/storage/volumes/) to allow access of the docker image to your local files.